-- When operating in reverse, go slowly.
+When operating in reverse, go slowly.
 Do not open the throttle more than half.
-Otherwise the boat could become unstable, which could result in loss of control and an accident. - 1.
-Place the throttle trip in the fully closed position.
+Otherwise the boat could become unstable, which could result in loss of control and an accident.

+1. Place the throttle trip in the fully closed position.

-- 2. Turning the outboard motor around 180°. - 3.
-Move the gear shift lever quickly and firmly from neutral to reverse.
+2. Move gear shift lever quickly and firmly from neutral to reverse.

 The outboard motor can turn 360° in its bracket (full-pivot system).
-The boat can also be backed up by simply turning the outboard motor around 180° with the steering handle facing toward you.
+The boat can also be backed up by simply turning the outboard motor 180°.